roliveira81/CI-MS3-Portuglish/README.md

 ### TESTING

-> In general I stressed the application hiting all the links and simulating navigation as a User:
+> In general, the application was stressed by hitting all the links and simulating navigation as follow:

-Browsing and navigating by the index page (Post page or main page)
+> As a user, I started navigating the website on the homepage, and scrolled to see the posts displayed.
+I tried the search bar and noticed there's a minimum of 3 characters to perform it.
+It brought back the results I was expecting, ordered chronologically from the newest to the oldest.
+Like and dislike features were working fine.

+> I then tried the Register button, which led to a very straightforward form to sign up to the website and collaborate as a creator.
+The next step was creating a post, where you can choose among several categories, including  an "Other" option for cases where none of them fits.
+After creating an entry, I tested editing and deleting through the available buttons and they worked OK, retrieving a message to sign it was successful.

+> Then, I navigated through the About session, which was not very long and easy to read.
+Social Media links on every page are handy for those interested in more.
+Finally, just clicking on the Sign Out on top of the page logged me out of the profile.
+No issues raised.

-> For those who want to test the application, I recommend go to Register section, create an app account and interact with the app as a "Collaborator"
+> For those who want to test the application, I recommend go to Register section, create an app account and interact with the app as a "Collaborator".

-> ### HTML
+> #### HTML
 >
 > - Ran HTML code through [HTML Validator](https://validator.w3.org/)
 > - Browse compatibility check
 >
-> ### CSS
+> #### CSS
 > - Ran CSS code through [CSS Validator](https://jigsaw.w3.org/css-validator/).
 The errors found comes from the core of bootstrap template, which cannot be changed.
 >
-> ### RESPONSIVENESS
+> #### RESPONSIVENESS
 >
 > - Application tested on all different sizes by Google DevTools: from 360 x 640 up to 1024 x 1366.
 > - Viewed site on above range (including Responsive mode) on : Google Chrome, Edge